jflet004/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Console returned a 500 Internal Server Error so I went to check out server terminal.
+Server brought up a NameError inside ToysController.
+Noticed to create a model, there is a typo; "Toys" was used instead of "Toy"

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: browser showed Unexpected end of JSON input.
+Network shows status received but no content.
+Checked patch controller and noticed no json was being rendered

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Console gave me a 404 Not Found error which means it might have to do with the routing.
+Server terminal log confirms it. added the DELETE route inside the routes file.